jsim2010/partite/CONTRACT.md

 : An object composed of:
 - a list of premises
 - an alteration

-1) Any director may create a premise.
-2) **Premise Acceptance:** Any director may submit a ballot for a vote on accepting a premise.
+: It can be adopted to indicate the alteration shall be applied in order to resolve the list of premises.

+1) A vote shall decide the following actions:
+  - a) the acceptance of a premise
+  - b) the adoption of a motion
-3) If a premise acceptance is affirmed, the premise is added to the docket.
+2) If a premise acceptance is affirmed, the premise shall be added to the docket.
-4) Any director may create a motion that contains one or more of the premises in the docket.
-5) **Motion Adoption:** Any director may submit a ballot for a vote on adopting a motion.
-6) If a motion adoption is affirmed, each premise in the motion is removed from the docket and the modifications are applied.
+3) If a motion adoption is affirmed, each premise in the motion is removed from the docket and the alteration is applied.

 ## V) Contract

 objective
 : An explanation of why the contract should be modified.
+: It can be ratified to indicate it is desirable that the objective be resolved.

 agenda
-: A list of confirmed objectives.
+: A list of ratified objectives.

-revision
+edit
 : A collection of modifications to a contract.

 amendment
 : An object composed of:
 - an objective
+- an edit
+: It can be enacted to indicate the edit shall be applied to the contract in order to resolve the objective.

-- a revision
+revision

-version
 : An object composed of:
-- the revision that created the version
+- the edit that created the version
 - the contract at a given time
 - a name

+1) A vote shall decide the following actions:
+  - a) a ratification of an objective
+  - b) an enactment of an amendment
+2) If an objective ratification is affirmed, the objective is added to the agenda.
+6) If an amendment enactment is affirmed, the objective is removed from the agenda, the edit is applied, and a revision is created.

+## Directors

+1) Any director may create the following objects:
+  - a) a premise
+  - b) a motion that contains 1 or more of the premises in the docket.
+2) Any director may tender a ballot for the following votes:
+  - a) accepting a premise
+  - b) adopting a motion
+  - c) ratifying an objective
+  - d) enacting an amendment

+## Consuls

+1) Any consul may create an amendment that contains an objective from the agenda.

+## Members

-1) Any operative may create an objective.
+1) Any member may create an objective.

+## VI) Analysis

+submission
+: An object composed of:
+- a revision
+- a version

+inspection
+: An object composed of:
+- a submission
+- a record of a version's behavior when the set of inputs in a requirement are applied
+- an indication if the version's behavior met the expectations of the requirement

+analysis
+: An object composed of:
+- a submission
+- a collection of inspections for the given revision and version

+program
+: A collection of analyses that are incomplete.

+report
+: An object composed of:
+- an analysis
+- a date-timestamp

+1) Any developer may create a submission.
-2) **Objective Ratification:** Any director may submit a ballot for a vote on ratifying an objective.
+2) **Submission Endorsement:** Any developer may submit a ballot for a vote on endorsing a submission.
-3) If an objective ratification is affirmed, the objective is added to the agenda.
+3) If a submission endorsement is affirmed, the submission is added to a new analysis and added to the program.
-4) Any consul may create an amendment that contains an objective from the agenda.
+4) Any investigator may create an inspection for an analysis in the program.
-5) **Amendment Enactment:** Any director may submit a ballot for a vote on enacting an amendment.
+5) **Inspection Certification:** Any investigator may submit a ballot for a vote on certifying an inspection.
+6) If an inspection certification is affirmed, the inspection is added to its analysis.
-6) If an amendment enactment is affirmed, the objective is removed from the agenda, the revision is applied, and a version is created.
+7) When an inspection is added to an analysis, if the inspections in the analysis cover the entire contract, the analysis is removed from the program and a report is created.

-## VI) Strategy
+## VII) Strategy

 flaw
-: An explanation of how the strategy does not fulfill the contract.
+: An explanation of how a strategy does not fulfill the contract.

 plan
 : A list of flaws.